 4. Talk to your customers

-You should be talking to everyone what that comes to your booth (yes, I know this is the hardest part, at least for me, this is where a helper comes in handy).
+You should be talking to everyone who comes to your booth (yes, I know this is the hardest part, at least for me, this is where a helper comes in handy).
 Once people start filling in, it’s time to sell.
 Gauge your customers’ interest.
-If they are at your table for longer than a few second, or if they start to ask questions, they want to know more.
-This is best handled when you have one person roping in customers, while the other checks them out and provide the specifics of their order.
+If they are at your table for longer than a few seconds or if they start to ask questions, they want to know more.
+This is best handled when you have one person luring in customers while the other checks them out and provide the specifics of their order.

 5. Don’t be afraid to simplify your pitch

-Most people are seeing your product for the first time ever.
-At a glance, they might not get what makes it so special, now is your chance to tell them!
-But you only have a few minutes (if not seconds) to catch their attention and rope them in, so simplify.
-My recommendation is to pick 2-3 key things that make your products awesome.
+Most people are seeing your product for the first time.
+At a glance, they might not get what makes it so unique; now is your chance to tell them!
+But you only have a few minutes (if not seconds) to catch their attention, so simplify.
+I recommend picking 2-3 key things that make your products awesome.
 For us, we can’t assume that everyone knows what a vinyl decal is.
-They’re more advanced than stickers, but everyone knows what stickers are, so Tim’s pitch is usually along the lines of, “Hey!
+They’re more advanced than stickers, but everyone knows what stickers are, so my partner’s pitch is usually along the lines of, “Hey!
 Do you guys like stickers?
 These decals are perfect for electronics, windows, and drinkware!
 We use commercial grade vinyl, which allows them to hold up in the outdoor elements for up to 6 years!”
-To switch it up, or if he sees he has more time to chat, he’ll add in that they are illustrated, created by us personally, and we accept custom orders.
-When a customer really starts getting into it, we’ll elaborate a little more and talk about our inspirations and that we’re a full-service design company that makes decals, along with organizing and sponsoring events.
+To switch it up, or if we know there’s more time to chat, they’ll add that they are illustrated, created by us personally, and we accept custom orders.
+When a customer really starts getting into it, we’ll elaborate a little more and talk about our inspirations.

 6. Tell them where to find you online

 Bring lots of business cards!
-There are a lot of times where people visit your booth right when they get there or when they are leaving.
-If they’re interested in your work but aren’t able to purchase then and there, let them know where they can find you.
-Give them a card with your info or have them sign up for your email list.
+There are a lot of times when people visit your booth right when they get there or when they are leaving.
+If they’re interested in your work but can’t purchase it then and there, let them know where they can find you.
+Give them a card with your info, or have them sign up for your email list.
 We also give business cards to everyone who purchases.
-Often times we will write our names and a coupon code on the back as it’s more personal than a pre-printed card and they’re more likely to reach out again.
+Often times we will write our names and a coupon code on the back as it’s more personal than a pre-printed card, and they’re more likely to reach out again.

 7. Share on social media throughout the day

-Early on in the day, or during travel, We’ll always post a photo with an update of where we are, usually with a discount option if they mention said post.
+Early in the day or during travel, We’ll always post a photo with an update of where we are, usually with a discount option if they mention said post.
 If the event has a specific hashtag, use that for everything.
-This allows you to reach out to both your following and the events’ for people to find you once they arrive.
-I also try to post in the event pages or tag the event, they may even reshare!
-Free promotion 🙂 We do custom mugs on site, so I’ll usually snap some photos of those and post continuously until the end.
+This allows you to reach out to your following and the events’ for people to find you once they arrive.
+I also try to post on the event pages or tag the event; they may even reshare!
+Free promotion 🙂 We do custom mugs on-site, so I’ll usually snap some photos of those and post them continuously until the end.

 8. Talk to your neighbor vendors and the organizers

-The best markets we vended at had the organizers or their crew coming around and checking on vendors to see if they need anything or ask for feedback.
-When that’s the case, ask them what they do to promote, tell them your concerns, and if it’s a good event find out if they do more.
+The best markets we vended at had the organizers or their crew coming around and checking on vendors to see if they needed anything or asked for feedback.
+When that’s the case, ask them what they do to promote, tell them your concerns, and if it’s a good event, find out if they do more.

 9. Don’t get discouraged

 If an event isn’t living up to what you’d hoped, it’s easy to get down on yourself and give up.
 Just keep pushing through and have fun instead!
-There are times you could have done everything and an event still wasn’t profitable enough.
+Sometimes you could have done everything, but an event still wasn’t profitable enough.
 These are our fluke events.
-When that’s the case, we usually take a closer look at our display and product.
+When that’s the case, we usually look closer at our display and product.
 Was our display easily visible enough?
 Should we request a different spot next time?
 Did our product not match the demographic?
 Sometimes, our second time doing an event works out better than the first.
-Other times, if it was an attendance issue and the crowd just wasn’t there and we see other vendors struggling, we just write it off as a no-go event.
+Other times, if it was an attendance issue, the crowd wasn’t there, and we saw other vendors struggling, we just wrote it off as a no-go event.

 After the event: